ChubiniShato/it-business-analyst-manual/docs/kpi-design.en.md

 - Funnels: plan started → plan saved → validated
 - Cohorts: monthly retention by signup month
 - Segments: locale, platform, age group

+- This line is for testing the needs-sync workflow.